 “LCA in Cloud”: Exports quantities directly with default settings.

-- Step 3: If chosen “LCA in Revit”, start by reviewing settings.
+- Step 3: If chosen “LCA in Autodesk Revit”, start by reviewing settings.

-- Step 4: Review and adjust Model and Categories tabs
+- Step 4: Review and adjust Models tab

-In the Model tab, you can define the phases and linked models that shall be accounted for in the assessment.
+In the 'Models' tab, you can define the phases and linked models that shall be accounted for in the assessment.
 The current phase is selected by default, and the selection allows only one phase at a time to avoid duplicate materials exporting.
 If you use a linked model, please make sure it is defined which model is chosen, select or de-select models if needed.
 Additionally you can continue with the 'Active View' selected, or continue with 'Selected Elements'.

-In the Categories tab, you can further adjust for each individual object whether it shall be included in the assessment or not, if it shall be broken down to materials or kept as composite object and last, what shall be the default units for each building part or object.
+In the 'Detailed Scope' tab, you can further adjust for each individual object whether it shall be included in the assessment or not, if it shall be broken down to materials or kept as composite object and last, what shall be the default units for each building part or object.

 To generate automated mappings inside the plugin (Expert feature), users need to first log-in (at the Login tab) and then navigate to the Results tab.

-Mapping can be also done in the web interface, after the export.
+Mapping can additionally be done in the web interface, after the export.